Evaluation of the TOK Essay

 To demonstrate proficiency in criterion E, the essay should use clear and effective language, with correct grammar, syntax, and punctuation.
 The essay should demonstrate an ability to use appropriate academic vocabulary, and to communicate complex ideas in a clear and concise manner.
 The essay should also show an awareness of the importance of tone and style in academic writing.

-Use real-life examples from current events, history, literature, or personal experience to illustrate your arguments and support your claims.
-This will help you to make your essay more engaging and relatable, and to demonstrate your understanding of the topic.
+- Use Relevant Examples: Incorporate real-life examples from your own experiences or from history, literature, or other academic disciplines to support your arguments.
+This will make your essay more engaging and demonstrate your ability to apply TOK concepts to real-world situations.